-For fuel metering that is external to the generator, an acceptable metering point is before fuel entry into the generator but downstream of any other loads (e.g., natural gas boiler, un-incentivized CHP system).
-For on-board metering systems, the fuel must be metered before any portion is consumed by the generator.
-For on-site blended fuel projects there must be separate meters for the renewable fuel and the non-renewable fuel.
+For fuel metering that is external to the generator, an acceptable metering point is before renewable fuel entry into the generator but downstream of any other loads.
+For on-board metering systems, the renewable fuel must be metered before any portion is consumed by the generator.
+For on-site renewable fuel projects, there must be separate meters for the renewable fuel.
 Proposed meter locations shall be identified in a Monitoring Plan developed for each individual project.

-Flow measurement must include temperature and pressure compensation and must measure standard cubic feet (at 60 °F and 1 atmosphere) to within + 5% of maximum flow for the generator at design conditions.
+Flow measurement must include temperature and pressure compensation and must measure standard cubic feet (at 60 °F and 1 atmosphere) to within ± 5% of maximum flow for the generator at design conditions.
 This requirement applies to on-board as well as external fuel metering systems.

-• Meter Measurement and Time Granularity of Acquired Data
+Meter Measurement and Time Granularity of Acquired Data